ifs-ke/imanifinancialservices-guru/README.md

 - **Data Persistence & Sync:** Data is cached locally in Session Storage using Zustand persist middleware and synced securely to MongoDB for authenticated users.
 Includes data integrity checks with SHA-256 hashing.
 - **Dark/Light Mode:** Theme toggle for user preference.
 - **Responsive Design:** Adapts to different screen sizes.
 - **Notifications:** In-app notifications for budget alerts, collaboration updates, and application info.
-Logged to Logtail (if configured).
 - **Admin Logger:** (Admin Role Only - currently displays client-side console logs for any user) Basic page structure for viewing application logs.
-Client-side logs are also sent to Logtail (if configured).
+Client-side logs are also sent to the backend logger.

 ## Tech Stack